HDIRS Privacy Notice

 - Privacy review activities to confirm that HDIRS complies with its privacy requirements.

-Getting your consent to collect, use, and disclose your diagnostic images and reports is the responsibility of the hospital or health facility that captures, accesses, and shares your diagnostic images in the DIR.
+Getting your consent to collect, use, and disclose your diagnostic imaging information is the responsibility of the hospital or independent health facility that captures and shares your diagnostic imaging information.

 HDIRS has implemented information security safeguards to protect your PHI in the DIR from unauthorized collection, use, disclosure, and retention.
 Key safeguards include, but are not limited to: